Elvissamir/Fullrvmovies/README.md

 # FULLRVMOVIES
-Fullrvmovies is a movie rental/return SPA manager developed using NODE and React.
+Fullrvmovies is a movie rental/return SPA manager developed using NODE, React and MONGODB.

 You can check the live demo deployed to heroku:
 (Keep in mind that with heroku's free tier if the app receives no traffic in a 30-minute period, it will sleep, so please be patient while it "wakes up".)